 SECOND please plan to feed your baby right before you put him/her in the car to leave for the studio.
 If your drive is longer than 20 minutes please wait to feed him/her until you arrive at the studio.
 If you supplement with a bottle please use this method and bring one to the studio.
 The fuller the baby’s belly the better chance he/she will sleep!

-Third After feeding your baby give him/her the recommended dose of Mylicon gas drops (or any other type of gas drops) and bring the bottle with you!
+Fourth After feeding your baby give him/her the recommended dose of Mylicon gas drops (or any other type of gas drops) and bring the bottle with you!
 I highly recommend brining this with you even if your baby has not experienced gas as of yet.
 Remember they are just a few days/weeks old and new things are happening to them all of the time.
 Gas drops are safe and can be purchased over-the-counter at any drug store.
-A gassy baby is difficult to settle and even wrap, so bringing these drops will really make a difference!
+A gassy baby will be very difficult to settle and even wrap, so bringing these drops will really make a difference!

 Keep Clothes Loose

 Please do not put tight socks, shirts or pants on your baby to bring to the studio.
 These can leave unsightly red marks which will show up in your images.
 Please dress them in something that does NOT need to be pulled off over their head.
 The less the baby has on the better.
 This will also help keep them asleep while undressing them for pictures.

 Your session will last approximately 2-4 hours.
 The length of the session will depend on the needs of your baby!
 Some babies may need longer than 3 hours, so plan to be here a while just incase!
 Don’t worry though, you will enjoy complimentary snacks and drinks while relaxing on the sofa just a few feet away from your baby!
 Feel free to bring a book, listen to music, fill out thank you cards or take a much needed nap, but most importantly relax.
 Your baby is in good hands!